BenasJasilionis/tech201_cloud_computing_with_aws/README.md

 * Test it, if it works add another path so the user gets redirected to the subnet with the required service

 ![](pictures/2tier_arch.png)

+### How does a 2 tier architecture fit into DevOps?
+* Flexibility -